John Mills

 Less successful critically and financially was So Well Remembered (1947) which used American writers and directors.[9]
 The October Man (1947) was a mildly popular thriller from Roy Ward Baker.

 Mills played the title role in Scott of the Antarctic (1948), a biopic of Captain Scott.
-It was the fourth most watched film of the year in Britain and Mills was the eighth biggest star.[10]
+It was the fourth-most-watched film of the year in Britain and Mills was voted the eighth-biggest star in an exhibitors' poll.[10]

 Producer